Second-order optimally stable IMEX (pseudo-)staggered Galerkin discretization with application to depth-integrated lava flow simulations: Numerical results

-Following the work \cite{arpaia:2025}, we provide a numerical experiment aimed to test the convergence of the developed scheme in a case of interest in geophysical flows.
-The benchmark is inspired by the compact support travelling vortex for the shallow water equations described in detail in \cite{ricchiuto:2021}.
-The friction term and the contribution of the lava discharge are not included, i.e. $\lambda = Q = 0$ in \eqref{eq:lava_model_Z}.
+Following the work~\cite{arpaia:2026}, we provide a numerical experiment aimed at testing the convergence of the scheme developed in a case of interest in geophysical flows.
+The benchmark is inspired by the compact support traveling vortex for the shallow water equations described in detail in~\cite{ricchiuto:2021}.
+The friction term and the contribution of the lava discharge are not included, i.e. $\lambda = Q = 0$ in~\eqref{eq:lava_model_Z}.
 Moreover, a flat topography is employed, i.e. $Z = 0$.
 An analytical solution is available, which is used therefore to assess the convergence properties of our novel numerical method and to validate our implementation.
 The initial conditions read as follows

 Here